 Keep focused.
 You are living in the present.
 You can learn how to use positive thinking in everyday life.

-Talk to yourself positively in between telling yourself what you are doing.
-Say "This is me brushing my teeth" (for instance), followed by "I am calm and experiencing the present", "This is me brushing my teeth", "I feel good and relaxed".
+For example: "This is me brushing my teeth", "I am calm and experiencing the present", "This is me brushing my teeth", "I feel good and relaxed".

-It allows you to focus on this present moment rather than letting your mind play with hypothetical events.
+This technique allows you to focus on this present moment rather than letting your mind create hypothetical events.
 It silences all unnecessary worries and anxieties.

 When practiced regularly, this technique gives you the chance of being more aware of who you are, where you are, and what you are doing.

 There is a very good program that improves your ability to be aware of the present moment by simply listening to certain sound tracks daily: it is Holosync.
-This program literally increases your mental abilities when followed as directed.
-Find out more about Holosync.
+This program increases your mental abilities when followed as directed.
+Find out more about Holosync by following this link.